davified/ga-hack-day/README.md

 ### Schedule (as of now)

-> Hourly "Pomodoro" lightning talks (10-15mins) will be taking place at the cafe.
-The number of talks will depend on the number of guest speakers we can find.
-I've allocated the events to a timeslot to help us better visualise the program.
-These are tentative timeslots and can be changed further.

 Time             |                                                               Activity
 ---------------- | :-----------------------------------------------------------------------------------------------------------------------------------:
 7am              |                                  Hackathon specifications will be disseminated via Facebook / Email